SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/hosting-webpart-from-office-365-cdn.md

   SharePoint Framework solutions can automatically benefit from the Office 365 Public CDN as long as it's enabled in your tenant.
 When CDN is enabled, the `*/CLIENTSIDEASSETS` origin is automatically added as a valid origin.

   > [!NOTE]
   > If you have previously enabled Office 365 CDN, you should re-enable the public CDN so that you have the `*/CLIENTSIDEASSETS`entry added as a valid CDN origin for public CDN.
+If this entry is not present and the public CDN is enabled in your tenant, bundle requests will contain the token hostname `spclientsideassetlibrary` in their URL, causing the requests to fail.

 6. You can double-check the current setup of your end-points.
 Execute the following command to get the list of CDN origins from your tenant: